vincentchachere/osticket-prereqs/README.md

  >**OR..**

  >**Search: 'Resource Groups' and click that one.
-It will take you to the same place.**
+It will take you to the same place, which is the Resource Groups Default Directory.**

 <img width="1511" alt="288E1011-D2F5-4BEA-BE41-76501A70922C" src="https://github.com/vincentchachere/osticket-prereqs/assets/161680745/aaf74755-636a-4191-935f-29f2f746a1e6"><br>
  >**NOTE: You can make a 'Resource Group' at the same time you create a VM.
 I just wanted to show you how to do it step-by-step.**